domingo, 21 de junio de 2020

 National Gallery of Norway.

 Shortly after they were in Greenland, a pest unleashed.
 The bad feeling of Erik the Red came true, and he died around the year of 1002.
 It should not be forgotten that he was the leader of that colony.
-As a result, Leif ended as the new leader.
-So, unexpectedly, he had to quit his plans of exploring that mystery land, hidden not very far to the west.
+As a result, His son Leif ended as the new leader.
+So, unexpectedly, he had to quit his plans of exploring the mystery land, hidden not very far to the west.
 Nevertheless, it is clear that he gave priority to the new responsabilities.
 From then on, the “Vinland Project”, would remain in the hands of his family.

 First day of summer at L'anse-aux-Meadows, Newfoundland, Canada.